rodrigoazs/django-rest-test/README.md

 Make sure `DJANGO_DEVELOPMENT` environment variable is set as True.

 ## API documentation
-A documentation generated through `coreapi` can also be viewed in `api/docs/`.
+A documentation generated through `coreapi` can also be viewed in the endpoint `api/docs/`.

 | Verb | Endpoint | Description | Request Body | Response |
 | --- | --- | --- | --- | --- |